 Aspen trees are a popular addition to landscapes in Canada and the northern parts of the United States.
 The trees are beautiful with white bark and leaves that turn a striking shade of yellow in the autumn, but they can be finicky in a few different ways.
 Keep reading to learn more aspen tree information, including how to care for aspen trees in landscapes.

 Aspen Tree Information

 One problem that many people come up against when growing aspen trees is their short lifespan.
-And it’s true – aspen trees in landscapes usually only live between 5 and 15 years.
+It’s true – aspen trees in landscapes usually only live between 5 and 15 years.
 This is usually due to pests and diseases, which can be a real problem and sometimes have no treatment.

 In fact, if you see several aspens growing near each other, odds are good that they’re actually all parts of the same organism.
 These root systems are a fascinating element of the aspen tree.
 They allow the trees to survive forest fires and other aboveground problems.
 One aspen tree colony in Utah is thought to be over 80,000 years old.